tnader1991/VMware-Products-License-Keys/README.md

+	Note:
-# Note: Below keys are for Personal & lab testing use only; not commerical / Production use.
+Below keys are for Personal & lab testing use only; not commercial / Production use.
 I'm not legally responsible for what you do with it.

 # VMware Products License Keys
+#VMware Workstation 17
 #VMware Workstation 14
 #vSphere 6.x Ent.
 Plus
 #vCloud Suite 6 Ent.